yogi-github/Dashboard/README.md

 The data is ploted for five years since 2015.
 More data can be added by modifying the data.json input file.

+Kindly refer the image for a dashboard view - dashboard.png

 ## Description
 The Dashboard contains a PieChart, LineChart and BarChart.